ashraful-shuvon/mystery-solver/README.md

-# Mystery Solver project front-end page:s logi,n logout, and profile.
+# Mystery Solver project front-end pages: login, logout, and profile.

 ### Languages used - HTML, CSS and JavaScript